qureshiaquib/qureshiaquib.github.io/_posts/2024-11-29-multiple-tenants-one-enterprise-agreement.md

 Now you have two enrollment account with two different Entra Tenant. whenever you create subscriptions under Enrollment account it’ll be attached to the new entra tenant.

 Enterprise Agreement will be retired soon, and customers will transition to MCA.
 I'll soon write a blog around how same can be achieved in MCA.
 And yes I've seen the same is possible in MCA-E.

+Special thanks to [Darshit Shah](https://www.linkedin.com/in/darushah/) for validating the content.

 I hope this blog will help you in designing the proper Enterprise Agreement and it's tenant association during a spin-off.